 The way I work is to get things off my plate as soon as possible and move on to the next task.
 The problem is it is now filed in the back burner of my mind.
 It is still hovering in the background somewhere, but I've completed the work, done whatever I needed to do with it and diarized whatever needed to be diarized and moved on until I need to know it again.
-My boss may come out a month or so later and ask me questions about it and sometimes my mind draws a blank.
+My boss may come out a month or so later and ask me questions about it and sometimes my mind initially draws a blank.
 I need a minute to go back and check and then I am completely up to speed again.

 For each meeting or event, I create what I call a meeting sheet.
-Most everything I do revolves around meetings.
+Most everything I do as an admin revolves around meetings.
 I'm either organizing a meeting or responding to someone else about my boss's availability.
 When I receive an email relating to a meeting, I create a meeting sheet and cut and paste the email in there and make any relevant notes.
 If I put a reminder in the calendar, I note the date on the meeting sheet.
 If I am waiting to hear back from someone, that is documented as well.
-It started out that the meeting sheet was just for my information, but I now use it as a filing of sorts about each meeting.
+It started out that the meeting sheet was just for my information, but now I use it as a filing of sorts about each meeting.

 This system keeps me straight.
-I know others who keep folders in their Outlook and drag and drop emails there that have to do with a particular meeting.
+I know others who keep folders in their Outlook account and drag and drop emails that have to do with a particular meeting.
 Whichever way you do it, you need a way to keep track because ultimately your boss will come back and ask where you are at with a meeting or want to know the background of how they got where they are.